 Cyber criminals attack, on average, every 39 seconds, and 43% of cyber security attacks target small and midsized businesses.

 But surely not all of these cyber criminals can get away with their crimes, right?
-Read on to find out how cyber criminals are tracked down and put behind bars.
+Read on to find out how cyber criminals are caught - tracked down and put behind bars.

 Where to start?

 As you might imagine, catching a cyber criminal is not an easy task.
 The first step is to identify the crimes and the backbone of the issue.

 The Internet Crime Complaint Center (IC3), which is a partnership between the Federal Bureau of Investigation (FBI) and the National White Collar Crime Center (NW3C), collects complaints of internet crime and forwards the data to the appropriate law enforcement agencies.
 The NW3C also trains thousands of law enforcement officers yearly in cyber crime, computer forensics, and intelligence analysis.